Charles Schwab vs Fidelity vs Vanguard in 2024

 Mutual Funds

-All three broker-dealers are known for their mutual funds, so they will perform well here.
-But there are important differences among them; so let's take a look.
+All three brokerages are known for their mutual funds, so they perform well in this area.
+But there are key differences among them; let's explore these.

-Vanguard offers over 16,000 funds that are open to new investments.
-We counted roughly 2,000 that came with zero transaction fee and zero load.
-Vanguard manages its own lineup of mutual funds.
-They make up about 100 of the 7,200.
-All of Vanguard's funds come with no load.
-If purchased at Vanguard, they also have no transaction fee.
-Funds sold too quickly incur a $50 short-term redemption fee.
+Vanguard offers over 16,000 funds available for new investments.
+Around 2,000 of these come with no transaction fee and no load.
+Vanguard also manages its own set of mutual funds, which includes about 100 out of the 7,200.
+All Vanguard funds are no-load, and if bought at Vanguard, they have no transaction fee.
+Funds sold too soon incur a $50 short-term redemption fee.

-Fidelity surpasses both its rivals here with a list of 10,800 funds.
-It also provides 3,700 no-load, NTF funds, which is also the largest in our survey.
+Fidelity surpasses both its competitors with a list of 10,800 funds.
+It also provides 3,700 no-load, NTF funds, the largest in this review.
 Its short-term redemption charge is the same as Schwab's.

-As top firms, of course these three giants offer trading in ETFs.
-But their performance may surprise you in some areas.
-For example, Vanguard doesn't have the best ETF research materials, and Fidelity and Schwab both have ETFs that meet and even surpass Vanguard on expense ratios.
+These three firms offer trading in ETFs, as expected from top brokerage houses.
+However, their performance varies in some areas.
+For instance, Vanguard doesn't have the best ETF research tools, and both Fidelity and Schwab have ETFs with expense ratios that match or surpass Vanguard's.

-All brokers in our review now offer all exchange-traded funds with zero commissions.
+All brokers in this review now offer commission-free trading for all ETFs.

 This category is a tie.